 Marketing Regional Cuisine: A Fukui Snow Tiger in Suburban Tokyo

 You walk several minutes from Nishiogi Station down the road towards Tokyo Christian Women’s University in order to reach Yukitora.
-After turning down a narrow alleyway, you can find the small restaurant specializing in the little-known cuisine of Fukui Prefecture.
+After turning down a narrow alleyway, you can find a small restaurant specializing in the little-known cuisine of Fukui Prefecture.
 It’s next door to the macrobiotic restaurant Komenoko

 Although it is called Fukui “cuisine” there are only a few items on the menu – such as the famous Echizen crab – that actually shout out “Fukui” to a Tokyo diner.
-The most popular items on the menu, a thick grilled deep-fried tofu (abura-age) and a grilled mackerel (yaki saba) are served in a way that emphasizes their natural flavors with minimum preparation.
+The most popular items on the menu, a thick grilled abura-age and a grilled mackerel (yaki saba) are served in a way that emphasizes their natural flavors with minimum preparation.
 This is stuff you also can eat in the local regions of Fukui.
 The thick cuts abura-age that the shop is named for, and the fat mackerel grilled on a skewer are ingredients with rich umami.
 But it does raise the question of why someone in Tokyo would open up a restaurant devoted to such a “minor cuisine,” like that of Fukui.

 Tauchi Nobitaka, who runs the shop together with Kashiyama explained that the restaurant was conceived by a group of four friends who met while studying at Aoyama University.
 “As for the ingredients, Fukui mackerel, crab, and so forth, we decided on these because Kashiyama’s grandfather had always run a shop using these things to make local food.”

 Kashiyama explained how she came up with the idea of reviving these tastes from her childhood.
 “Originally, actually quite a long time back, he had a small grocery selling everything from wash powder to candies, and off to the side there was a space where you could eat mackerel.
-At first it was mostly a bentō take-out place.
-But after a while my grandfather opened a larger izakaya style space nearby.
+At first, it was mostly a bentō take-out place.
+But after a while, my grandfather opened a larger izakaya-style space nearby.
 It was in Fukui City in Fukui Prefecture, but it actually takes thirty minutes from the station by car to get there….
 I was born in Fukui, and raised in Saitama.
 I grew up in Saitama, but I spent the summer and winter holidays in Fukui.”

-According to this story then, a group of college classmates got together and decided to open a shop where they could meet and enjoy good food, and based on Kashiyama’s background settled on the concept of a Fukui-restaurant.
+According to this story then, a group of college classmates got together and decided to open a shop where they could meet and enjoy good food, and based on Kashiyama’s background settled on the concept of a Fukui restaurant.
 Two of the former classmates are outside partners and not involved in the daily business, and Tauchi has no experience in hospitality, so the largest burden clearly falls on Kashiyama.
 She is a licensed professional cook with a sake sommelier (kikisake-shi) certificate.
 She is in the restaurant every day.

 “During my student years, I worked in restaurants, and then, of course, later I was cooking as a housewife.
 Then I worked as a cook in an izakaya, and also in the daycare center,” she explained with a laugh.
 “Yes, I was the cook making lunch for the kids.”

-Like many other restaurateurs we have interviewed, they found that opening a small restaurant in neighboring Kichijoji or Ogikubo would be difficult, so they came to Nishiogi.
+Like many other restaurateurs we interviewed, they found that opening a small restaurant in neighboring Kichijoji or Ogikubo would be difficult, so they came to Nishiogi.
 But when they started they realized they were in an area of Tokyo with a great deal of competition among small restaurants.
 One way they have tried to build up business has been to mobilize the connection to Fukui.

 “The owner of the building told us that in Nishiogi you should not do really flashy advertising,” Tauchi said.
 “You should not go around passing out advertising leaflets.
 Kashiyama is very good with SNS, so we have done that.
-Also, we have a big core group with people from Fukui.
-There is the Meiringakusha, a dormitory university students from Fukui between Kichioji and Nishiogi created by provincial association.”
+Also, we have a big core group of people from Fukui.
+There is the Meiringakusha, a dormitory university students from Fukui between Kichioji and Nishiogi created by the provincial association.”